 ErasedValueType TypeRef(prefix is ignored, denot is ClassDenotation) TermRef(prefix is ignored, denot is SymDenotation) JavaArrayType AnnotatedType MethodType ThisType SuperType ClassInfo (NoPrefix, ...)
 NoType NoPrefix WildcardType ErrorType

 A type representing the semi-erasure of a derived value class, see SIP-15 where it's called "C$unboxed" for a class C. Derived value classes are erased to this type during Erasure (when semiEraseVCs = true) and subsequently erased to their underlying type during ElimErasedValueType.
 This type is outside the normal Scala class hierarchy: it is a subtype of no other type and is a supertype only of Nothing.
 This is because this type is only useful for type adaptation (see [[Erasure.Boxing#adaptToType]]).

-The erased greatest lower bound picks one of the two argument types.
+The erased greatest lower bound of two erased type picks one of the two argument types.
 It prefers, in this order: - arrays over non-arrays - subtypes over supertypes, unless isJava is set - real classes over traits

-The erased least upper bound is computed as follows
+The erased least upper bound of two erased types is computed as follows

 - if both argument are arrays of objects, an array of the erased lub of the element types